Apply and bramble gin

-You can made it at any time of year, of course, using frozen berries, but if you are doing so remember to thaw them first.
+You can make it at any time of year, of course, using frozen berries, but if you are doing so remember to thaw them first.

 It went down a storm when we opened it – it’s dangerously drinkable, you are pre-warned – and didn’t last all that long.
-In theory should last up to three months, but none of the gins I’ve ever made have lasted long enough to know for sure.Print
+In theory, should last up to three months, but none of the gins I’ve ever made has lasted long enough to know for sure.Print

 This recipe is based on my Lime and Chilli Gin, but substituting the fruits; it also uses a little less sugar as the fruits are sweeter.
 It makes approximately 750ml of gin, and you can always use the fruits again afterwards to make a deliciously boozy cake or crumble.
 I use a large mason jar with a clip lid and rubber seal to make mine..